-This explanation of substitution failure apparently requires us to say that one can bear the remembers relation to both facts and propositions. ((7a) affirms that Amy bears the relation to a proposition; (7b) affirms that she bears the relation to a fact.
-Of course, one would have to supplement the explanation of substitution failure just given with an account of how/why one can stand in the remembers relation to a (true) proposition without standing in the remembers relation to the fact that makes the proposition true.)
-It also requires us to say that TCs sometimes designate propositions (for example, when embedded with respect to 'believes') and sometimes designate facts (for example, when embedded with respect to 'remembers').
-Since a given TC may designate a fact or a proposition depending on the verb of attitude it is embedded with respect to, the explanation posits an ambiguity in TCs.
-Let us call this way of explaining substitution failure the ambiguity in 'that' clause account, (henceforth ATC).11
+This explanation of substitution failure apparently requires us to say that one can bear the remembers relation to both facts and propositions, (7a affirms that Amy bears the relation to a proposition; 7b affirms that she bears the relation to a fact-of course, one would have to supplement the explanation of substitution failure just given with an account of how/why one can stand in the remembers relation to a (true) proposition without standing in the remembers relation to the relevant fact).
+It also requires us to say that TCs sometimes designate propositions (for example, when embedded with respect to 'believes') and sometimes designate facts (for example, when embedded with respect to 'remembers').31 Since a given TC may designate a fact or a proposition depending on the verb of attitude it is embedded with respect to, the explanation posits an ambiguity in TCs.
+Let us call this way of explaining substitution failure the ambiguity in that-clause account, (henceforth ATC).32